 Although there is no technical difference between bushes and shrubs, shrubs are generally trimmed bushes requiring regular pruning.
 They may have prominent trunks and stems due to the removal of lower foliage.

-- Hydrangeas are a popular flowering shrub.
+A popular flowering shrub.
 Some types, such as mophead hydrangeas, stay healthy through the light removal of dead stems and spent blooms.
 Others can be cut back to the ground every winter.

-- Holly can be pruned to maintain shape and remove any erratic growth.
+Can be pruned to maintain shape and remove any erratic growth.
 Each variety can require different pruning techniques and timing.

-- Yew is one of the easiest evergreen shrubs to prune.
+Is one of the easiest evergreen shrubs to prune.
 Left to grow unchecked, many varieties will exceed 20 feet in height.
 If you want to keep your yew shrub from becoming a tree, you must prune it regularly.

-- Burning Bush is a vibrant shrub easily shaped by pruning during the winter months.
+Is a vibrant shrub easily shaped by pruning during the winter months.
 This versatile shrub can be groomed to look like a small tree or squared off to create an attractive addition to a hedge.

-- Boxwoods are popular evergreen shrubs.
+Are popular evergreen shrubs.
 They require frequent thinning to remain healthy and can be easily shaped to fit your landscape design.

 What are Hedges?